OCA/stock-logistics-warehouse/stock_inventory_verification_request/README.rst

 Stock Inventory Verification Request
 ====================================

-Adds the capability to request a Slot Verification when a inventory is 'Pending to Approve'.
-When asked from Inventory Adjustment, which have discrepancies over the threshold for the location, a Slot Verification Request will be created for each line that exceed the maximum discrepancy allowed.
+Adds the capability to request a Slot Verification when an inventory is 'Pending to Approve'.
+When asked from an inventory adjustment, which have discrepancies over the threshold for the location, a Slot Verification Request will be created for each line that exceed the maximum discrepancy allowed.